 Next up was North America.
 Unconventional venues for their private parties and showcases included a seafood restaurant in Seattle, a Japanese garden in LA, and a British pub in Toronto.
 This scribe attended the latter, at The Duke of Gloucester, in November.
 It was a magical night that even jaded industry types recall with immense fondness now.
 No proper PA or even a stage here, just a corner with space for a stand-up drum kit and the three players.
 Neil Finn was fighting a cold, but he and his comrades were charming and genuinely funny, and the melodic strengths of their early songs dazzled.

-The novelty and spontaneity of the Crowded House “busk 'n’ schmooze” approach won them important converts at every stop.
+The spontaneity of the Crowded House “busk 'n’ schmooze” approach won them important converts.

 The novelty and spontaneity of the Crowded House “busk 'n’ schmooze” approach won them important converts at every stop, and was a crucial component of their ascent to the top.